darcydriscoll/chat-room/README.md

 1. Test-driven development
 1. ['Testing Vue Applications' by Edd Yerbeugh](https://www.manning.com/books/testing-vue-js-applications)
 1. [Testing with a real screen reader](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Cross_browser_testing/Accessibility#screenreaders)
-1. Storing PHP securly in the repo.
+1. Storing PHP securely in the repo.
 Plan: 1.
 Store PHP files in /public/ folder, allowing for upload in repo 2.
 Store sensitive database information (credentials) in config files outside of server endpoint (/www/) 3.
 Access sensitive information in config files through PHP 4.
 Maybe write some kind of test to ensure that no sensitive information is stored in PHP files?